Marco Mattiucci

-Marco Mattiucci (Osimo, 1968 - Sarno, May 5, 1998) was a member of the Italian National Fire Department, and a recipient of the gold medal for civil valor.
+Marco Mattiucci (1968 in Osimo – May 5, 1998, in Sarno) was a member of the Italian National Fire Department, and a recipient of the gold medal for civil valor.

 Biography

 Former student of the Nunziatella Military School of Naples (course 196° years 1983-86) nicknamed Matteo and known for being the director of the students' choir, he was graduating in law when he chose to perform the year of conscription as a volunteer in the National Fire Department, which he joined on October 20, 1997.
 After six months of training at the central schools, he was assigned to the command of Salerno.

 In this role, he rushed together with his team to help the populations of Sarno and Episcopio affected by the catastrophic flood event of May 5, 1998.
 He was engaged with his vehicle in the evacuation of some people when he received the order of withdrawal, consequent to the worsening of the risks of landslide of the area where he was.

 However, he refused to leave the place and went to the rescue of some people, including a child, whose position he had taken over and managed to rescue them.
 Shortly afterwards, still engaged in rescue, he was swept away by the landslide together with his vehicle and was killed.

 On May 4, 1999 he was awarded the gold medal for civil valor.

 The city of Salerno has decided to honor its memory by dedicating a street and a bridge, Pinocchio Park area; the municipality of Sarno has dedicated the Civil Protection Multipurpose Center to it; and the Italian National Fire Corps has named the barracks of Salerno after him.